InsightSoftwareConsortium/ITKSplitComponents/README.rst

 Description
 -----------

-This module contains filter called itk::SplitComponentsImageFilter.
+This ITK module contains filter called itk::SplitComponentsImageFilter.
 This filter generates component images from an itk::Image of, for example, itk::Vector, itk::CovariantVector, or itk::SymmetricSecondRankTensor.tk::SymmetricSecondRankTensor.